 - Similarly, with a Joint Share Ownership Plan (JSOP), the conversion of awards into a number of whole shares rather than selling the shares subject to the awards will reduce the number of shares required to satisfy the value inherent in the award releasing further shares for new awards.

 - If the Company is prepared to pay money to cancel awards, the dilution cost will be removed entirely.
 This will not be compatible, however, with an agreement to transfer the costs of employer national insurance contributions to participants.

 - Establish a dilution management tool on inception of the plan to track awards, their impact on dilution limits and the interaction with other events affecting the share capital which indirectly affect dilution restrictions (such as corporate transactions resulting in further share issues) and ensure that dilution is kept under close review by the Board and in particular the Remuneration Committee.

-If you have any questions on dilution or concerns about the operation of limits in your company, please contact Stephen Woodhouse (by email on firstname.lastname@example.org or by telephone on 0121 281 5801).
+If you have any questions on dilution or concerns about the operation of limits in your company, please call 0121 281 5798 or email firstname.lastname@example.org.